ikumen/today-i-learned/posts/til/kruskal-maze-generator.md

 }
 ```

-Finally convert and store the new disjoint set into a collection of vertices.
-We can build all of the edges too while we're initializing our vertices.
+Next we convert the vertices to the disjoint sets, and store them in the collection `vertices`.
+It's also a good time to build all the edges as we're initializing our vertices.

 ```javascript
 function setup() {